-Social Wasps: The wasps that are referred to as social wasps will be the insects that you may notice swarming in their 1000's in Manchester and building big nests.
-The nest can become problematic as it gets larger and large nests have often been known to make a dwelling a no-go area until it has been properly removed.
-Posing an immediate and significant risk, if there happen to be pets or children on the property, a social wasps nest need to be dealt with by a skilled professional, as they create an immediate and present threat in such cases.
+Social Wasps: The wasps you may see gathering by the thousand in Manchester and building bigger nests are the social wasps.
+The nest can develop into something of a problem as it gets larger and some really large nests have been known to make a property a no-go area until it has been properly removed.
+Posing an immediate and significant risk, if there happen to be children or pets on the premises, the nests of social wasps will have to be dealt with by a professional.

-WHAT SOLUTIONS ARE THERE FOR DEALING WITH WASP NESTS IN MANCHESTER?
+WHAT SOLUTIONS ARE THERE FOR DEALING WITH WASPS NEST IN MANCHESTER?